PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 and both outer boundaries.
 Prove builder arguments, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit absolute-final normalization/attention orchestration: completed state

+The characterized pair now delegates to `passes/absolute_final_normalization_attention_orchestration.py`.
+A frozen `AbsoluteFinalNormalizationAttentionContext` contains only ModelIR, layout state, and diagnostics.
+Both owners are imported directly from `pad_layout` and `attention_layout`; the phase module does not import the central lowerer.

+`ABSOLUTE_FINAL_NORMALIZATION_ATTENTION_PASS_IDS` declares the exact two-step order.
+Every builder creates one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the identical scope, ModelIR, layout, and diagnostics values to both immutable invocations.
+The fixed `include_instance=False` and `include_flatten=True` policy remains attached to normalization cleanup, and the mixed-attention rationale comment moved with the second invocation.
+The shared executor validates both IDs before running an owner.

+The historical helper is now a four-line zero-argument delegate at the same sole terminal boundary.
+Architecture accounting moves one syntactic occurrence of both owners to stable IDs while retaining all other direct calls.
+The efficiency fixture now executes the explicit phase and still observes one graph-index build with reuse by mixed-attention cleanup.

+Sequential validation completed as follows:

+- focused absolute-final normalization/attention orchestration:
+  `7 passed in 0.59s`;
+- focused orchestration plus ordered architecture:
+  `255 passed in 18.52s`;
+- pass-efficiency: `30 passed in 0.54s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.16s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, fixed policy, runtime pass order, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the remaining option-dependent shared-scope helpers before choosing the next extraction.
+The QKV attention cluster is a likely candidate but has two independent Boolean choices and multiple runtime forms;
+freeze every active sequence and boundary before production changes.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.